-Cookies made with coconut oil instead of butter will generally turn out okay, though they'll be a bit more crunchy.
+Cookies made with coconut oil instead of butter will generally turn out OK, although they'll be a bit more crunchy.
 That's because butter is 16 to 17 percent water, while coconut oil is pure fat.
 Less moisture produces a crisper cookie.

 If you wanted to be entirely accurate, you could add some liquid to make up for the missing water.
 So for every cup of butter (226 grams) in the recipe, substitute 194 grams of coconut oil and 36 grams (or a little over 2 tablespoons) of milk.

-Recipes that call for melted butter, like bread, quickbreads, muffins and cakes, will be fine.
+Recipes that call for melted butter, like bread, quick breads, muffins, and cakes, will be fine.
 Just make sure the coconut oil is in its liquid form when you use it.
 This isn't too difficult.
-If you've ever kept a jar of coconut oil in your house, you know that it has a lower melting temperature than butter: 77 F, to be exact.
+If you've ever kept a jar of coconut oil in your house, you know that it has a lower melting temperature than butter: 77 degrees Fahrenheit, to be exact.
 That means that on a warm day, it'll turn liquid right there in the jar.
-(Butter melts at 98.6 F, which, conveniently, is the temperature inside your mouth.)
+(Butter melts at 98.6 degrees, which, conveniently, is the temperature inside your mouth.)

 Coconut Oil in Pie Crusts